greganswer/notes/Interviews/DataStructures/tree.md

 - Each child node has 0 or 2 nodes (not 1)
 - The bottom layer of the tree has all nodes
 - Each level has double the number of nodes in the previous level
+- Half of all nodes are on the bottom level
 - The sum of the nodes on the last level is equal to the sum of the nodes on all the other levels + 1

 **Unbalanced Binary search trees**